 If you have any kind of pain while biting down don’t ignore it!
 The longer you wait the worse it could get, and the more dire the consequences.

-Schedule a cracked tooth syndrome evaluation at Anderson Dental Care by calling (513) 817-0834.
+Schedule a cracked tooth syndrome evaluation at Anderson Dental Care in Cincinnati by calling (513) 817-0834.
 You can also request an appointment right here online.
 We look forward to helping you!